ashleysommer/pynecktie/docs/pynecktie/getting_started.md

 4. Open the address `http://0.0.0.0:8000` in your web browser.
 You should see the message *Hello world!*.

-You now have a working Sanic server!
+You now have a working Necktie server!